Antonio Byrd (he/they)

 About

-Dr. Byrd also serves on the Steering Committee for UMKC's Center for Digital and Public Humanities.
+Dr. Byrd is an affiliate faculty for UMKC's Center for Digital and Public Humanities.
 His work in digital and public humanities focuses on community engaged scholarship and digital literacy by connecting UMKC students with community partners and industry professionals for real world application of digital writing.

 Academic credentials